doguz2509/robotframework_remote_monitor_library/README.md

-# Remote Monitor Library (Version 1.4.1)
+# Remote Monitor Library (Version 1.4.2)

 ## Overview
 RemoteMonitorLibrary allow collect system data of target linux host during any Robotframework testing process being running

 ### Architecture
-Main keyword library executing background python threads for SqlLite db node, separate theads for system trace collecting plugins
+Main keyword library executing background python threads for SqlLite db node, separate threads for system trace collecting plugins
-By default library contain 'aTopPlugIn'. 'atop' command being executing with predefined interval & its out put parsed as following:
+By default library contain 'aTop'. 'atop' command being executing with predefined interval & its out put parsed as following:
 #### aTop System Level
 System level portion of 'atop' being storing in database, and later can be shown as chart in special html page Link to it logged to robotframework regular log